Lateral flow testing in early years settings: what you need to know

 - Who is eligible to receive LFD tests?

-Registered childminders in England and their household, support and childcare bubbles can access lateral flow testing twice per week by getting tested at a local test site, collecting home test kits, or ordering them online.
+Registered childminders in England and their household can access lateral flow testing twice per week by getting tested at a local test site, collecting home test kits, or ordering them online.

 - Are wraparound childcare providers included?